OffchainLabs/arb-os/doc/DataFormats.md

 ##### Message type 3: L2 message

 This message type is initiated by a client, via a transaction to the EthBridge.
-Its purpose is to deliver to ArbOS an L2 data payload which the EthBridge does not need to understand.
+Its purpose is to deliver to ArbOS an L2 data payload which the Ethridge does not need to understand.
 The EthBridge simply passes on the type-specific data uninterpreted.
 ArbOS will parse and validate the L2 data.

 Details of L2 message subtypes and formats are listed in a separate section below.